The impact of social media on businesses, both positive and negative, is immense.

 - What are my objectives and the RoI of the social media strategy?

 So it is evident that how social media can have an immense impact on your business and can be one of the most powerful marketing channels to reach out to your audience.

-Today’s customers choose social media as the main source to interact with a brand as they get instant attention.
+Today’s customers choose social media as the main source to interact with a brand because they get instant attention.
 Research says that 42% of consumers expect a response on social media within 60 minutes.

-In order to deliver omni channel customer service, you can use certain tools.
-One such tool is REVE Chat, which is a multi channel live chat platform that streamlines customer conversations across website, social, mobile and messaging apps to deliver great customer service and increase team productivity.
+In order to deliver omnichannel customer service, you can use certain tools.
+One such tool is REVE Chat, which is a multi-channel live chat platform that streamlines customer conversations across website, social, mobile, and messaging apps to deliver great customer service and increase team productivity.